Home U.S. Labor Laws Georgia Labor Laws

 Public employees may receive up to 18 days of paid military leave per federal fiscal year, while private employers are not required to offer paid leave.

-Georgia’s state minimum wage is $5.15 per hour, but most employers follow the federal minimum wage of $7.25 per hour under the FLSA.
+The Georgia minimum wage is $5.15 per hour under state law.
+Most employers must follow the federal minimum wage of $7.25 per hour under the FLSA.

-Overtime in Georgia is paid at 1.5 times the regular hourly rate for all hours worked over 40 hours in a workweek.
-This follows the FLSA guidelines.
+Under Georgia overtime laws, overtime is paid at 1.5 times the regular hourly rate.
+This applies to all hours worked over 40 in a workweek under the FLSA.

 Georgia requires most employers to pay employees at least twice a month, dividing the month into two equal pay periods.
 Exceptions apply for executives and certain industries like farming, sawmills, and turpentine.

 Unlike other states, Georgia does not have local minimum wage rates set by cities or municipalities.
-The state’s minimum wage is $5.15 per hour, but most workers are covered by the federal minimum wage of $7.25 per hour, as it supersedes the state law for most employers.
+The Georgia state minimum wage is $5.15 per hour.

 In Georgia, apart from tipped workers, some roles receive sub-minimum wage: